Book your event at Central Coast Regional Sporting & Recreation Complex - Click here!

-We don’t have the facilities to bring together larger events, so residents travel to other regional areas to participate in this level of competition.
-The Central Coast has 63 sporting fields operating at capacity so we need this facility to cater for our growing population and to ensure our community has access to quality services and facilities.
+It will also provide new facilities to help cater for the growing Central Coast population.
+All 63 sporting fields currently on the Central Coast are already operating at capacity so we need this new facility to ensure our community has access to quality services and facilities.

 Where will it be located?

 The Tuggerah Regional Sporting and Recreation Complex will be located on 18 hectares on the old Pioneer Dairy site at Lake Road in Tuggerah.